arojoMRI/MRI-Timesheet/README.md

 # MRI-Timesheet documentation
-  - <p>The purpose of this document is to provide explanations, descriptions, and context for the code behind MRI's Timesheet function.</p>
+<h2>The purpose of this document is to provide explanations, descriptions, and context for the code behind MRI's Timesheet function.</h2>